• Home

 Physical Therapy Treatment For Cerebral Palsy

 Early intervention programmes in Singapore are designed for children requiring support to meet developmental milestones, covering children from infancy up to six years of age.
-An EIP may be helpful for infants who display any of these developmental red flags as well as children diagnosed with, or presenting with symptoms of:
+An EIP may be helpful for infants who display any of these developmental red flags as well as children experiencing (but not limited to):

 Physiotherapy Center for teenagers